IlyesBB/custom_plot/README.md

 # Purpose
-The aim of this repo is to propose an extension of Seaborn pairplot function, by:
+The aim of this repo is to propose visualization for multidimentional plots.

+It extends the Seaborn pairplot function by:
 - Allowing it to process categorical data
 - Mix it with heatmap for upper diagonal

+Also has a parallel coordinates plot function.

 # Examples
 ## Scatter plots